dustywhite7/Econ8320/SlidesCode/10 - Scipy and Optimization.md

 ![width:500px](gradDesc.png)

-**Gradient Descent** is a technique in which we algorithmically choose to move toward what we believe to be the minimum value of our function based on the current slope of our function.
+**Gradient Descent** is a technique in which we algorithmically move toward what we believe to be the minimum value of our function based on the current slope of our function.

 ---